pantheon-systems/documentation/source/content/guides/secrets/01-introduction.md

 ## Contribute to Pantheon Secrets

-The plugin, sdk or Drupal module are open source.
+The plugin, SDK or Drupal module are open source.
 You can view the projects and contribute, file issues and submit feature requests.

 ## More Resources